I have often driven through Normandy and admired the landscape and rural architecture and promised myself I would explore the region in more depth.

 Both my wife and I enjoy visiting gardens so Claude Monet’s garden at Giverny was an obvious choice to visit.

 Monet once said that his greatest creation was not any of his paintings but his gardening, on entering the garden, we could see why.
 We were met with an explosion of colour in a design reminiscent of his paintings.
 Such beautiful use of colour with bold spring flowers underplanted with complimentary colours designed by an artist with an eye for colour and light.

 Leaving the vibrancy of the garden beds behind we made our way to the water lily ponds.
 Almost immediately we had a feeling of deja vu; it was like walking into a painting.
 The water lilies series are perhaps the best known of Monet’s paintings.
 Today the willows, Japanese bridges and of course the water lilies are as familiar as in his paintings.
-To read the full article, subscribe to our magazine now by click here.

 And if you liked this story, subscribe to our bi-monthly World Travel Magazine, a handpicked selection of editorial features and stories from Global Destinations, Inspire Me, Insider, Style File, Wellness & Travel, City Travel, Suite Life, At Leisure, Short Breaks and much more.